FlineDev/BartyCrouch/README.md

 #### Output (aka `-o`)

 You can pass a whitespace separated list of `.strings` files to be incrementally updated / translated using  `-o "path/to/en.strings" "path/to/de.strings"` (`-o` is short for `--output`).
+You can also specify a list of locales only and let BartyCrouch find the correct paths automatically e.g. via `-o en de zh-Hans pt-BR`.

 #### Auto (aka `-a`)